johnosbb/LinuxDebuggingAndDevelopment/tracing.md

 ```sh
 export LD_LIBRARY_PATH=$PWD
 ```
 __LD_LIBRARY_PATH__ is an environmental variable used in Linux/UNIX Systems.
 It is used to tell dynamic link loaders where to look for shared libraries for specific applications.
 It will designate additionnal path to be searched for library loading.
-By default, the dynamic loader will search for some paths like /etc/ld.so.cache, /lib and /usr/lib
+By default, the dynamic loader will search for some paths like /etc/ld.so.cache, /lib and /usr/lib.
+This can be extended by adding path int /etc/ld.so.conf and running ldconfig to update the dynamic loader cache (/etc/ld.so.cache).
+Compiling with the [rpath](https://en.wikipedia.org/wiki/Rpath) option also allows you to specify additional search directories.

 Example usage for an application (called app) with shared library linkage: